ericoc/gaw.sh/README.md

 # GAW.SH URL SHORTENER

-### Eric O'Callaghan
+by: Eric O'Callaghan
-### Started: November 11th, 2011
+started: November 11th, 2011

-## http://gaw.sh/ is a simple URL shortener which I created mostly over a two week vacation using PHP with a MySQL database containing two tables ("urls" and "visits")
+http://gaw.sh/ is a simple URL shortener which I created mostly over a two week vacation using PHP with a MySQL database containing two tables ("urls" and "visits")
-### My design skills suck, but it works.
+My design skills suck, but it works.
 Thanks to Jico for the alternating table row background colors tip! (see "tr:nth-child..." in gawsh.css)

 ---------------------------------------